Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 ## Kill workers

-Sometimes it may be necessary to stop certain process actions.
+Sometimes it may be necessary to stop certain processes.
 Therefore, you have to kill the workers to avoid that these actions are executed.
 You can either kill the workers of a single queue type or kill all workers regardless of their queue type.
-The killed workers will be restarted automatically if the *Disable workflow* toggle in the *Actindo Work Flow Engine* box of the engine room panel is disabled.
+The killed workers will be restarted automatically if the *Disable workflow* toggle in the *Actindo Work Flow Engine* section of the engine room panel is disabled.

 > [Caution] Problems may occur when killing workers.
 Only kill the workers when you are qualified to restart the stopped process actions.